sergiocollado/potpourri/notes_kubernetes.md

     image: nginx:1.15.12
     ports:
     - containerPort: 8080
   - name: log-agent
     image: log-agent
 ```

-this is known as the sidecar pattern, but there are other patterns as the ambassador or the adapter.
+This is known as the sidecar pattern, but there are other patterns as the ambassador or the adapter.

 ## Howto Namespaces